ScaleCommerce/docker-chrome-headless/README.md

 ## versions
 ```
-NodeJS version is v12.18.3
+NodeJS version is v14.15.5
-npm version is 6.14.6
+npm version is 6.14.11
-Wappalyzer version is 6.0.12
+Wappalyzer version is 6.5.26
-Lighthouse version is 6.1.1
+Lighthouse version is 7.1.0
-Puppeteer version is 5.2.1
+Puppeteer version is 7.1.0
-Cypress version is 4.11.0
-Chrome version is HeadlessChrome/84.0.4147.89
 ```